ericlindsey/automate-gmtsar/README.md

 look at the range of values in well-correlated and poorly-correlated areas, to determine a better threshold to use.

-**8. Generate final unwrapped interferograms using gmtsar\_app.py**

-Once we have modified intf.in, decided on our correlation threshold and filtering, and fixed any other bugs, we're ready to generate the final unwrapped interferograms.
-We just need to set the following config parameters in our top-level batch.config:

-threshold\_snaphu = 0.1 (for example)

-interp\_unwrap = 1

-detrend\_unwrap = 0

-topo\_assisted\_unwrapping = 0
+There are several options for improving the unwrapping results:

+1. Reduce threshold_snaphu.
+Good values for Sentinel data are usually in the range 0.2 - 0.4, while for other satellites it may be smaller, in the range of 0.1 - 0.2.
-Note that unwrapping will be skipped if threshold\_snaphu is zero.
-In step 8 above, you should have tried some experiments to determine the value you want to use for this parameter.
+Note that unwrapping will be skipped if threshold_snaphu is '0.0' but not if it is '0'.

-The other parameters are used to control how the unwrapping is done.

-interp\_unwrap is used to greatly speed up unwrapping and should generally always be set to 1, unless you are testing its functionality.
-It will mask decorrelated areas and fill them with a nearest-neighbor interpolation, which is required for preserving the wrapped phase relationships between the coherent pixels that remain.
-This option generally speeds unwrapping by a factor of 5 to 100.

-detrend\_unwrap and topo\_assisted\_unwrapping are optional 2-stage
+2. Change interp_unwrap.
+This should generally be set to 1 because it greatly speeds up the process, but in rare cases it may be better to turn it off.

+3. Turn on detrend_unwrap or topo_assisted_unwrapping.
+These are 2-stage
-unwrapping options that slow the process down quite a bit (the image has to be unwrapped twice) but can improve results if you are finding a lot of unwrapping errors. detrend\_unwrap is particularly helpful for ALOS-2 data that often have big ramps, while topo\_assisted\_unwrapping is useful for volcanoes or other areas that commonly have a large tropospheric delay that is correlated with topography.
+unwrapping options that slow the process down quite a bit (the image has to be unwrapped twice) but can improve results if you are finding a lot of unwrapping errors. detrend_unwrap is particularly helpful for ALOS-2 data that often have big ramps, while topo_assisted_unwrapping is useful for volcanoes or other areas that commonly have a large tropospheric delay that is correlated with topography.
 If you find some interferograms have unwrapping errors, you may wish to create a subset